corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/database-set-up.md

 ### Identity Manager

-The following is the list of tables created by the Identity Manager service:
+The following is the list of tables created by the Identity Manager Service:

 ```sql
 <SCHEMA_NAME>.DATABASECHANGELOG